 Increased level of automation

 Cash flow improvement (i.e. through increased usage of netting)

+E-Invoicing compliance

 Currently, settlement is a manual task that is time and effort consuming, prone to error and inefficient, especially when identifying discrepancies between two documents which refer to a different set of underlying transactions.
 Two separate processes currently exist for settlement of financial and physical deals introducing operational complexity and risk.
 The lack of compatibility between documents from different counterparties is due to a lack of general agreement between trading organisations classifying which transactions are to be grouped together, and with what granularity of detail, on a settlement document.
 Availability of standardised settlement documents and a single defined process for managing physical and financial settlement across multiple markets will positively impact each of the areas identified.